 Q: Do I need a Drug Addiction Treatment Act of 2000 (DATA 2000) waiver to administer buprenorphine in the ED?

-Q: How many days of a buprenorphine prescription should I prescribe if I have a waiver?
+Q: How many days of a buprenorphine prescription should I prescribe?

 A: The goal is to develop agreements with community providers and opioid treatment programs so that you would only need about 3-4 days.
 However, in some communities, access may be difficult and you may need to extend this up to 7 days.

 Q: How long do I need to wait to initiate buprenorphine after a naloxone reversal for opioid overdose?